 But turning this broad idea into a tangible reality, wasn’t going to happen without a collaborator.
 Cetasol needed to find a pilot customer and partner up with them for the first prototyping of the solution. ” We found that Burö was a perfect match for us.
 They only had one vessel, operating here in Gothenburg.
 And happily, their manager Camilla Rydenskog welcomed us, as she had also identified the need to decrease their fuel consumption.”

 Thus started the initial phase of turning the iHelm into reality.
-In the beginning, Cetasol’s focus was very much on customer empathy and understading the customer’s operation, to design a solution directly around that.
+In the beginning, Cetasol’s focus was very much on customer empathy and understanding the customer’s operation, to design a solution directly around that.
 Cetasol’s first delivery was an installation of a display onboard, with real time visualization and recommendation for their fuel consumption.

 ”At it’s core, the iHelm is a software solution that collects and analyses data onboard, optimizing the parameters of the operation and the environmental factors, while time of arrival and comfort of passengers are not compromised,” explains Ethan.

-Later on, they also added a cloud solution, so that the operations manager could analyse driving behaviours of different captains.
+Later on, they also added a cloud solution, so that the operations manager could analyze driving behaviours of different captains.
 While they were all very experienced, data showed that everyone has room for improvement.

 Since the beginning, the Cetasol team have been rapidly evolving the iHelm platform and is currently developing it towards an industrial scale.
 A strong focus on customer collaboration and a user-centered approach remains at the core of the business.